 "Let the morning bring me word of your unfailing love, for I have put my trust in you.
 Show me the way I should go, for to you I entrust my life."

-Ms. Vagin has been working with Enlightium Academy since 2009.
-She earned her bachelor's degree in Social Services from Whitworth University.
-She is ACSI certified.
+Marina has been working with Enlightium Academy since 2009.
+She earned her bachelor's degree in Social Services from Whitworth University and is certified by ACSI.

 "Trust in the Lord, and do good; dwell in the land and befriend faithfulness.
 Delight yourself in the Lord, and he will give you the desires of your heart."

-Ms. Crisp enjoys spending time with her family and friends.
-She enjoys reading, creating photo books, and exploring nearby cities.
+Mrs. Crisp enjoys spending time with her husband and two daughters.
+She enjoys reading, photography, and exploring nearby cities.
 She has a passion for helping others and telling people about Jesus.

 "For I know the plans I have for you declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future."